-You should be sure that the room has a comfortable temperature and that you are sat on a comfortable chair.
+You should be sure that the room has a comfortable temperature and that you are sitting on a comfortable chair.
 Ideally, keep your phone far away.
-You don’t want to get distracted with texts and phone calls from friends.
+You don’t want to get distracted by texts and phone calls from friends.

 You should also be in a good mindset yourself.
 You don’t want to be tired or hungover.
 You should get plenty of sleep and eat well the day you plan to write.

 Tip 2: Start off With a Compelling Introduction

 It’s a good idea to start with a powerful introduction.
 You want to write a compelling first sentence and go from there.
 Use powerful and vivid language.
 You want to show instead of tell.

 You should say something along the lines of,

 “the white-capped mountains against the blue sky made me wish I could experience this majesty every day.”

 Of course, you can’t get caught up in language.
 You need to also have a point.
 At the end of your introduction, you should have a clear thesis statement.

 The thesis statement will be the basis for the rest of your essay, so be thoughtful.
 Make the thesis clear and somewhat provocative.